cosmos/cosmos/WHITEPAPER.md

 Finally, it can cause the blockchain to fork, by double-signing or violating the locking rules.

-If a global active adversary were also involved, it can partition the network in such a way that it may appear that the wrong subset of validators were responsible for the slowdown.
+If a globally active adversary were also involved, it could partition the network in such a way that it may appear that the wrong subset of validators were responsible for the slowdown.
 This is not just a limitation of Tendermint, but rather a limitation of all consensus protocols whose network is potentially